mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/gsa.png">
         <p>
-          Because of the success of my book "Switching to Angular 2", Packt Publishing contacted me to work on a second edition, which incorporates the latest changes that the Angular team introduced into the framework.
+          Because of the success of my book "Switching to Angular 2", Packt Publishing contacted me to work on the second edition, which incorporates the latest changes that the Angular team introduced to the framework.
         </p>
         <p>
           In February 2017, the second edition of my book was released.